ibm-cloud-docs/account/context-restrictions-create.md

 1. Click **Continue**.
 1. Provide a unique description.
 1. Select how you want to enforce the rule.
 You can decide how you want to enforce a rule upon creation and update the rule enforcement at any time.
     * **Enable**: Enforce the rule.
-Denied access attempts are reported in {{site.data.keyword.at_short}}.
+Denied access attempts are reported in {{site.data.keyword.atracker_short}}.
     * **Disable**: Don't enforce the rule.
 Restrictions don't apply to your account resources.
 Select this option if you're not ready to enable the rule.
     * **Report-only**: Monitor how the rule affects users without enforcing it.
-All attempts to access resources in the account are logged in {{site.data.keyword.at_short}}.
+All attempts to access resources in the account are logged in {{site.data.keyword.atracker_short}}.
 Monitoring is recommended for 30 days before you enforce the rule.
 1. Click **Create**.

 ## Creating rules by using the CLI